EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/timeseries.md

 ### timeseries.perioent

 Periodogram using information entropy Package: timeseries Description: Periodogram using information entropy.
-For each trail period, the phase-magnitude space is divided into m by m
+For each trail period, the phase-magnitude space is divided into m by m cells, and the information entropy is calculated.